Updated: April 14, 2023 - 10 min read

 Pratik is a former Aerospace Engineer and Entrepreneur who has found a passion for building products that delight users and drive business impact at scale.
 Currently, he is a Product Manager at Google, working with the Knowledge Engine team.

-So it was my first ever product at Careem (ride hailing company).
+So it was my first ever product at Careem (ride-hailing company).
 It was to allow our drivers to rate their passengers.
-Uber had this feature, but we didn’t, and in our region, it was a matter of pride for our drivers to be able to give feedback on our customers.
-I enjoyed building that because we took a simple idea, but instead of making it a me too with Uber, we expanded it – we began letting drivers tell us what they didn’t like about the passenger, and eventually allowed them to reject passengers with low ratings.
+Uber had this feature, but we didn’t, and in our region, it was a matter of pride for our drivers to be able to give feedback to our customers.
+I enjoyed building that because we took a simple idea, but instead of making it a me-too with Uber, we expanded it – we began letting drivers tell us what they didn’t like about the passenger and eventually allowed them to reject passengers with low ratings.
 It was a hit, and the drivers loved it!

 Well, to be honest, Google requires its PMs to be solidly technical.
 That doesn’t mean you can’t get it without a degree in engineering, but you would have to brush up on the fundamentals.
 But there are a lot of amazing roles at Google, ranging from Program Management to sales, marketing et.
 Log on to the careers site to find more!

 Looking to break into Product?
 Transition to Product Management From ANY Background